-The Burke is an incredibly immersive and interactive space, but can be inaccessible to people with mobility and vision impairments.
+The Burke is an incredibly immersive and interactive space, but can be inaccessible to people with physical disabilities.

 Seating at the Burke is unsuitable for many seniors.